Xilinx/Vitis_Libraries/quantitative_finance/L2/tests/FdEuropeanHestonEngine/README.md

             source /opt/xilinx/xrt/setup.sh

 ### Step 2 :
 Call the Makefile passing in the intended target and device.
-The Makefile supports software emulation, hardware emulation and hardware targets ('sw_emu', 'hw_emu' and 'hw', respectively).
+The Makefile supports hardware emulation and hardware targets ('hw_emu' and 'hw', respectively).
 For example to build and run the test application:

-            make check TARGET=sw_emu PLATFORM=xilinx_u250_xdma_201830_2
+            make check TARGET=hw_emu PLATFORM=xilinx_u250_xdma_201830_2

 Alternatively use 'all' to build the output products without running the application:

-            make all TARGET=sw_emu PLATFORM=xilinx_u250_xdma_201830_2
+            make all TARGET=hw_emu PLATFORM=xilinx_u250_xdma_201830_2

 Several parameters can be passed to the Makefile in order to modify the configuration of the host and/or kernel.
 Most have restricted acceptable values and several must be consistent with others for the build to succeed.